pedropaulofb/langstring/README.md

 In the following subsections, we will delve into the specifics of the available flags and the control methods.
 The flags define key aspects of how `LangString` and `MultiLangString` instances handle multilingual text, including validation rules and representation formats.
 Understanding these flags is crucial for effectively utilizing the library in various scenarios, especially those involving multilingual content.

-The control methods, shared between `LangStringControl` and `MultiLangStringControl`, provide the mechanisms to set, retrieve, and reset these flags.
+The control methods, shared between `Controller` and `MultiLangStringControl`, provide the mechanisms to set, retrieve, and reset these flags.
 These methods ensure that you can dynamically configure the behavior of the library to suit your application's needs.
 We will explore each method in detail, providing insights into their usage and impact on the library's functionality.

 ### Flags

 The LangString and MultiLangString classes use a set of flags to control various aspects of their behavior.
-These flags are managed by `LangStringControl` and `MultiLangStringControl` respectively.
+These flags are managed by `Controller` and `MultiLangStringControl` respectively.
 The flags provide a flexible way to customize the behavior of `LangString` and `MultiLangString` classes according to the specific needs of your application.
 By adjusting these flags, you can enforce different levels of validation and control over the language data being processed.
 The available flags and their effects are as follows.

 #### `ENSURE_TEXT`